waxz/simple-proxy-tunnel/README.md

-# simple proxy via cloudflare tunnel
+# simple http/ssh/tcp proxy via cloudflare/pinggy tunnel

 You can run a gost proxy server on remote server like gcp or aws.